 Now with guest speakers available, it’s even better.
 Retro Report’s award-winning filmmakers are available for free virtual classroom visits with your students.
-(To request a visit, fill out this form.)
+(To request a visit, fill out this form, then take a look at this helpful lesson plan and activity.)
 During the media literacy portion of our political socialization unit, Erik German, the producer and narrator of Future of Fact, joined us.
 He introduced students to new ways of thinking about news consumption and was interactive and mindful about crossing the Zoom barrier.
 It felt like a true conversation, and the feedback from my students was positive.

 I’ll let them speak for themselves.

 - “I think it was a good experience hearing from an actual journalist giving good advice for how to properly research and find good news sources.”